mongodb/terraform-provider-mongodbatlas/website/docs/r/stream_connection.html.markdown

 `mongodbatlas_stream_connection` provides a Stream Connection resource.
 The resource lets you create, edit, and delete stream instance connections.

--> **NOTE:** Atlas Streams is currently in Preview, you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA=true` to use this resource.
+-> **NOTE:** Atlas Streams is currently in preview, you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA=true` to use this resource.
 To learn more about stream processing and existing limitations, see the [Atlas Stream Processing Documentation](https://www.mongodb.com/docs/atlas/atlas-sp/overview/#atlas-stream-processing-overview).

-~> **IMPORTANT:** All arguments including the Kafka authentication password will be stored in the raw state as plain-text.
+~> **IMPORTANT:** All arguments including the Kafka authentication password will be stored in the raw state as plaintext.
 [Read more about sensitive data in state.](https://www.terraform.io/docs/state/sensitive-data.html)

 ## Example Usage